Jalenzzz/jailbreak-changelogs-test/README.md

 ## Website Features

-Our changelog website provides:

-- **Up-to-date changelogs:** Stay informed with the latest Jailbreak changes.
-- **Intuitive Design:** Effortlessly navigate through a responsive layout optimized for desktop, tablet, and mobile.
+Our platform offers comprehensive Jailbreak-related features:

-- **Complete Archives:** Access a full history of Jailbreak updates dating back to 2017.
+- **Changelog Archive:** Access the complete history of Jailbreak updates, with detailed patch notes dating back to 2017.

-- **Interactive Features:** Comment on changelogs and season entries for an engaging experience.
-- **Seasons Page:** Track all season prizes since December 2020.
+- **Season Tracking:** Stay updated on seasonal changes and rewards, with a comprehensive archive of all season prizes since December 2020.

+- **Community Engagement:** Join discussions by commenting on changelogs and season entries, with secure OAuth authentication ensuring quality interactions.

+- **Trading System:** Post trade advertisements, browse listings, and find the perfect deals for in-game items.

+- **Trade Analytics:** Access official trading statistics from Badimo, including circulation numbers and trade frequency for vehicles and customizations.

+- **Open Source:** Contribute to the project's development through our GitHub repository, making the platform better for everyone.

 ## Acknowledgements